Lincoln23/Data-Aggregation/README.md

 ```

 ## Xero
-Retrives information about your Accounts, Contacts, BankTranscations, Employees, Invoices, Organisations and Payments
+Retries information about your Accounts, Contacts, BankTransactions, Employees, Invoices, Organisations and Payments

 **Get** request to:
   ```sh